janpaepke/reversible-effect/README.md

 # reversible effect ↩️

-**A collection of functions returning a callback to reverse their effect.**
+**A collection of typed utility functions returning a callback to reverse their effect.**

 Implementation for: